Resurrection Power

 [Photo by Simeon Muller on Unsplash]

-Furthermore, Paul remains convinced that God will complete what He first started among the Philippians “until the Day of Jesus Christ,” not simply because of Who He is, but also because of the past resurrection of His Son from the dead - (Philippians 1:3-10).
+until the Day of Jesus Christ,” not simply because of Who He is, but also based on the past resurrection of His Son from the dead - (Philippians 1:3-10).

-The term “Day of Jesus Christ” refers to his future coming when he will appear in glory to gather his saints.
-It will be a time of both judgment and salvation – condemnation for the wicked, but vindication for his elect - (Romans 2:16, 1 Corinthians 1:8, 2 Corinthians 6:2, Ephesians 4:30).
+The clause “Day of Jesus Christ” refers to his future coming when he will appear in glory and gather his saints.
+It will be a time of judgment and salvation – condemnation for the wicked, but vindication for his elect - (Romans 2:16, 1 Corinthians 1:8, 2 Corinthians 6:2, Ephesians 4:30).

-In his two letters to the Thessalonians, Paul equates this day with the expectation of the “Day of the Lord” in the Hebrew Bible, an event that results in judgment for some, but salvation for others - (1 Thessalonians 5:1-2, 2 Thessalonians 2:1-9).
+In his two letters to the Thessalonians, Paul equates this day with the expectation of the “Day of the Lord” found in the Hebrew Bible, an event that results in judgment and punishment for some, but salvation for many others - (1 Thessalonians 5:1-2, 2 Thessalonians 2:1-9).

-He did this after obtaining the knowledge of Christ, which he found to be of infinitely greater value than his past accomplishments in Judaism, including the Death and Resurrection of Jesus on which the Gospel and salvation are based, what the Apostle describes as the “power of his resurrection.”
+He did this after obtaining the knowledge of Christ, which he found to be of infinitely greater value than his past accomplishments in Judaism, including the death and resurrection of Jesus on which the Gospel and salvation are based, what the Apostle now describes as the “power of his resurrection.”

 • “…That I may know him, and the power of his resurrection, and the fellowship of his sufferings, becoming conformed to his death, if by any means I may attain to the resurrection from the dead.
 Not that I have already obtained or am already made perfect, but I press on, if so be that I may lay hold on that for which also I was laid hold on by Christ Jesus” - (Philippians 3:10-12).

-Rather than excel in the traditions of his ancestors as he previously did, he now pursues conformity to the sufferings and death of the Nazarene so that he might attain the “resurrection out from among the dead,” and in this way go on to “perfection.”
+Rather than excel in the traditions of his ancestors as he previously did, Paul now pursues conformity to the sufferings and death of the Nazarene so that he might attain the “resurrection out from among the dead,” and in this way achieve “perfection.”

-Conformity to his death must be pursued through the Holy Spirit, and the future bodily resurrection is necessary for the “completion” of this process.
+Conformity to his death must be pursued through the Spirit of God that transforms believers daily into the image of Christ, and the future resurrection is necessary for the “completion” of this process.
+Indeed, the Gift of the Spirit is the foretaste and the guarantee of the redemption of our bodies (Romans 8:23, Ephesians 1:14).
 Resurrection is not optional.
-It is central to the Apostolic hope.
+It is central to the Apostolic teachings and hope.

-Whatever disciples do receive from God between now and then, the process of salvation will remain incomplete until they are raised from the dead, an event that will occur on the “Day of Christ.”
+Moreover, whatever disciples receive from God between now and the return of Jesus, the process of salvation will remain incomplete until they are raised from the dead on the “Day of Christ.”

-For the disciple, the future resurrection will mean the receipt of a new body, one that is of the same nature as the glorious body now possessed by Jesus.
-Thus, his past resurrection is the demonstration and guarantee of the disciple’s own glorious future.
+For the disciples of Jesus, the future resurrection will mean receiving a new body of the same nature as the glorious body possessed by the Risen Jesus.
+Thus, his past resurrection demonstrates and confirms the future glories we will inherit when he arrives “on the clouds of Heaven” to gather us to himself.

 RELATED POSTS: